 - Have a plan for your money.

-I always felt I couldn't do anything with my life because I didn't have the money to do it.
+I always felt I couldn't do what I wanted with my life because I didn't have the money to do it.
 So when I started to budget my money, I started to allocate funds to things that would change my life for the better, which worked pretty well for me.
 I went from a job that I hated in a country I was not too fond of their lifestyle to working for myself in a country with nice weather and beaches.

 This site exists because of the way I budgeted my money.
 Now did all my life change for the better because I started to budget my money?
 No, but it was the first step for me to do so and control my life.